Yesterday, the U.S. Supreme Court cleared the way for the

-A dual intent visa allows foreign nationals to be temporarily present in the United States with the known intention of possibly immigrating to the U.S. permanently.
+A dual intent visa allows foreign nationals to be temporarily present in the United States with the intention of possibly immigrating to the U.S. permanently.
 That’s significant because most temporary visas require that the visitor intend to return home.
 Thus, attempting to adjust status to permanent resident with other nonimmigrant visas can potentially trigger severe, long-term immigration problems.

 The steps to obtain a family-based green card — officially known as a permanent resident card — vary based on the qualifying family relationship and where you live (inside the United States or outside).

 If you would like to petition (sponsor) a family member for a green card or you are a foreign national that wants to permanently move to the United States, this article provides a basic overview of the eligibility categories and family-based green card process.

-CitizenPath has launched a new service to help our customers with Form I-864, Affidavit of Support.
+Several years ago, CitizenPath launched an an innovative, online service to help our customers prepare Form I-864, Affidavit of Support.
 The online service includes a calculator that helps make Form I-864 easy for anyone to prepare.
 This article explains how the service works and includes an Affidavit of Support sample created from the CitizenPath software.

 Many immigration attorneys consider the Affidavit of Support to be one of the most difficult U.S. Citizenship and Immigration Services (USCIS) forms to prepare.
-USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFEs) as a result of incorrectly prepared Affidavits of Support.
+USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFE) as a result of incorrectly prepared Affidavits of Support.
 This is significant.
 That’s because the intending immigrant’s green card application will be denied if the I-864 does not meet the requirements.